-After ten years together, we’re quite excited by the prospect of enlarging our family through adoption, and appreciate your consideration.
+After 11 years together, we’re quite excited by the prospect of enlarging our family through adoption, and appreciate your consideration in this journey.

-We understand that the decision to place your child is a difficult one and we have a lot of respect for it.
-We’re both committed to an open adoption, as we think it’s the healthiest and most honest way to raise a child.
+We understand that the decision to place your child for adoption is a difficult one and we have a lot of respect for it.
+We’re honored that you’re even on our site and considering us!

-We met in 2006 through a mutual friend when Tom was living in New York and Guillaume was in Boston.
-It was the start of something big–we’ve been together since that day.
-In 2008 Guillaume moved to New York to live with Tom.
+We met in 2006 through a mutual friend when Tom was living in New York and Guillaume was finishing his degree in Boston.
+We liked each other right away — and have actually been together since the day we met.
+For two years we went back and forth every weekend, and then in 2008 Guillaume moved down to New York to live with Tom.

-We got a domestic partnership in 2009 and were married in 2013.
-We celebrated our union in the summer of 2014 with family and friends in the South of France.
+We filed for a domestic partnership in 2009 and were married in 2013.
+While we tied the knot at City Hall in New York, we celebrated the event in the summer of 2014 with family and friends in the South of France.

 Our lives together